Open-Catalyst-Project/tutorial/README.md

 This repo provide a Codespace for running OCP.
 One checkpoint is available at /home/mambauser/gnoc_oc22_oc20_all_s2ef.pt.
 This is also in the env var $OCP_S2EF.

-Launch jupyter lab like this:
+Launch jupyter lab from a Terminal in the Codespace like this:

 jupyter lab --ServerApp.ip="" --ServerApp.allow_origin=""

 in the VS Code terminal.
 Then you can click on the link in the terminal to open it in a new tab.
 It is also possible to run the examples in the VSCode browser tool.

 A limitation of this is Codespaces does not currently provide GPUs.

 ## Contributors